 Photo: Fayetteville Flyer staff

-The program received a $120 million gift from the Walton Family Charitable Support Foundation back in August to create the University of Arkansas School of Art, and this week, the department got another $40 million for another exciting project.
+The program received a $120 million gift from the Walton Family Charitable Support Foundation back in August to create the University of Arkansas School of Art, and this week, the department got another $40 million for another project.

 The new district will be developed near Martin Luther King Boulevard and Hill Avenue near the existing J. William Fulbright College of Arts and Sciences Hill Avenue Sculpture Complex that opened in 2016.

 The UA is calling the gift “transformational” for the program.